roycoding/klackers/Readme.md

 This program is a Monte Carlo simulation, which I have written to determine the best simple strategy for Klackers.

+You can see a write-up of the results [here](https://gist.github.com/roycoding/6e4dc97ecba3edf5a6fb).

 License: BSD